jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 ```
 - Set the GIT_USERNAME (bot username) and GIT_TOKEN (bot personal access token) env variable and run:

-#### For external vault:

 ```bash
 jx admin operator --username $GIT_USERNAME --token $GIT_TOKEN --url <url of the cluster git repo> --set "jxBootJobEnvVarSecrets.EXTERNAL_VAULT=\"true\"" --set "jxBootJobEnvVarSecrets.VAULT_ADDR=http://<replace with k3s node name>:8200"
 ```

-> Note: For external vault, the first job will fail as it cannot authenticate against vault.
+> Note: The first job will fail as it cannot authenticate against vault.
 > The errors will be of the form `error: failed to populate secrets: failed to create a secret manager for ExternalSecret`.
 > Once the secret-infra namespace has been created, we can configure vault.
 > If you get an error connecting to the cluster, try running `kubectl config view --raw >~/.kube/config` as well as checking the permissions/owner of `~/.kube/config`

 ### Vault configuration

 Install [jq](https://stedolan.github.io/jq/download/) before running these commands.